Boroughs | Greenwich

 Plumstead Town Centre

 Plumstead is a priority regeneration area for the Royal Borough of Greenwich.
 Plumstead High Street is one of the borough's key district centres with a traditional high street environment dominated by independent, small businesses.
-Expected property/rental price rises and a demographic shift in the area as a result of new transport connections and the housing zone present both challenges and opportunities.
 Substantial resources are being focussed from both the public and private sector to bring forward positive change in the area.
-The Council’s multi million pound investment in the Plumstead Centre has refurbished the Grade II listed building into a state of the art community hub featuring library and leisure facilities.
-Supported by the Mayor of London’s Good Growth Fund (GGF), the Council is also upgrading shopfronts and public spaces on Plumstead High Street.
-Plumstead Power station is another significant Grade II listed heritage building that is being bought back into use and transformed into a virtual production hub; the site will also be home to incubator space, supporting new media technology start-up businesses.
+Supported by the Mayor of London’s Good Growth Fund (GGF), the Council has delivered new shopfronts, greening and public space improvements along Plumstead High Street.

-Royal Greenwich offers a wealth of opportunity for new developments, with a strong and resilient business network and vibrant historic town centres.
-The borough is known for its entrepreneurial talent and innovative micro and small businesses across a broad range of sectors from food to specialist engineering.
+This dynamic and vibrant area is undergoing rapid transformation as a result of some of the largest regeneration schemes in the capital.
+It has seen over £1.3bn investment made in the last 10 years, and with a further £1.8bn planned over the next decade, Royal Greenwich continues to offer a wealth of opportunity for new developments.
+With a strong and resilient business network and vibrant historic town centres the borough is known for its entrepreneurial talent and innovative micro and small businesses across a broad range of sectors from food to specialist engineering.
 Four higher education institutions provide access to skills and talent with the University of Greenwich ranked within the top 7% of higher education institutions globally.

 Population

-Population projections 2021 292,093
+Population 2021 (ONS) 289,100

-Population projections 2050 378,886
+Population projections 2050 (GLA) 336,730

 Homes

-London plan new homes (ten-year target) 28,240
+London Plan new homes (2019-2029 target) 28,240

 Building council homes for Londoners (four-year programme) 588

 • The third highest target for new homes in the capital over the next ten years and home to five of London’s 47 opportunity areas.
 The Council is undertaking a review of its Local Plan to ensure that new homes and jobs are delivered in the right places and investment in the borough continues.
 The Council's own Greenwich Builds programme aims to provide 1,750 new Council homes, one of the biggest council house building programmes in a generation.
-All Greenwich Builds council homes incorporate sustainability features which both help the environment and deliver lower running costs for tenants, a key part in the Council's drive to become carbon neutral by 2030.
+All Greenwich Builds homes incorporate sustainability features which both help the environment and deliver lower running costs for tenants, a key part in the Council's drive to become carbon neutral by 2030.

 • Royal Greenwich is developing a significant creative and cultural sector, including the Design District at Greenwich Peninsula, London’s first purpose-built district made specifically for the creative community, and a growing cultural and workspace hub in Woolwich, including Time Out London’s best new culture spot Woolwich Works and internationally renowned theatre company Punchdrunk.